 Other providers shared that they are actually being more strict about maintaining boundaries and not adding after-hours or evening appointments.
 Largely, this is a conscious choice designed to maintain their work-life balance as so much else about their practice is in turmoil.

-Some specialties taking more advantage of telehealth during off-hours
+Pediatrics is taking particular advantage of telehealth during off-hours

-But some specialties have always offered more weekend and evening appointments than others, like primary care and pediatrics.
-Now that telehealth is a viable option, these specialties are taking significant advantage of it, scheduling the highest percentage of off-hours virtual appointments.
+Some specialties have always offered more weekend and evening appointments than others, like primary care and pediatrics.
+Now that telehealth is a viable option, pediatricians seem to be taking significant advantage of off-hours and weekend virtual appointments.

 Virtual care can enhance work-life balance — as long as physicians have a say